-5.1.4.5.
+5.1.2.2.5.
 Assigned identifiers

 If you want the application to assign identifiers, as opposed to having Hibernate generate them, you can use the assigned generator.
 This special generator uses the identifier value already assigned to the object's identifier property.
 The generator is used when the primary key is a natural key instead of a surrogate key.
-This is the default behavior if you do not specify a <generator> element.
+This is the default behavior if you do not specify @GeneratedValue nor <generator> elements.